googleapis/python-aiplatform/docs/README.rst

                   accelerator_type='NVIDIA_TESLA_K80',
                   accelerator_count=1)

-In the code block above `my_dataset` is managed dataset created in the `Dataset` section above.
+In the code block above `my_dataset` is a managed dataset created in the `Dataset` section above.
 The `model` variable is a managed Vertex AI model that can be deployed or exported.

 AutoMLs